Immigration Mental Health Evaluations

 Symptoms are evaluated within the client’s cultural and contextual background rather than through a one-size-fits-all diagnostic lens.

-I routinely work with individuals, families, and legal representatives serving clients in states including, but not limited to, Texas, Colorado, South Carolina, and surrounding jurisdictions.
+I routinely work with individuals, families, and legal representatives serving clients in states including, but not limited to, Texas, Colorado, Illinois, Maryland, and South Carolina and surrounding jurisdictions.
 Coordination with attorneys, interpreters, and collateral supports is conducted as needed to ensure evaluations are culturally responsive, clinically sound, and legally appropriate.

 Areas Served